aaronparker/aaronparker.github.io/_posts/2014-09-05-appv-5-server-iis-prerequisites-powershell.md

 To keep an App-V 5.0 environment as simple as possible, you should be use port 80 for the Publishing Server.
 This ensures that the standard HTTP port is used for publishing and no-one has to remember or configure an obscure port on the App-V client.

-As an added bonus, I&#8217;ve created some PowerShell code to change the IIS configuration to move an existing web site off port 80 to another port.
+As an added bonus, I've created some PowerShell code to change the IIS configuration to move an existing web site off port 80 to another port.
 In most cases that will be the Default Web Site.

 The following code will find any web site currently bound to port 80, calculate the next available port by adding 1 to the highest port in use and then set the site to use that port.